how to structure an essayHow to Structure an Essay (UK Guide + Template)

+Learning how to structure an essay is an essential skill for UK university students.
 Even a well-researched essay loses marks if the reader cannot follow its argument — and that almost always comes down to structure.
 A clear structure shows the marker that you can organise ideas logically and build a case step by step.
 This complete UK guide explains the standard essay structure, how to use the PEEL paragraph model, how long each section should be, how to link paragraphs with signposting, and how to adapt the structure for argumentative essays.

 The Basic Essay Structure